 2.1.2.
 Install and configure Windows Management Framework 4.0 version.

 2.1.4.
 Install those features of Windows that are required.
-To install the required Windows feature use the below-stated commands that users need to run on a single line from the PowerShell window with eminent privileges.
+To install the required Windows feature, use the below-stated commands.
+Users need to run these commands on a single line from the PowerShell window with eminent privileges.

 2.2 Install Exchange Server 2016

 (i) Download Exchange Server 2016.